zulip/zulip-mobile/docs/howto/push-notifications.md

   keep it on screen, or force-kill it, to test different scenarios!

-## Testing client-side changes on iOS

-The Apple Push Notification service (APNs) does not allow our production bouncer to send notifications to a development build of the Zulip Mobile app.

-(Work in progress; given an appropriate dev certificate, we should be able to send notifications to a dev build of the app through Apple's sandbox instance of APNs.)

 ## Testing server-side changes (iOS or Android)

 [Set up the dev server for mobile development](dev-server.md), with two